Chinese Massage and manipulative therapy (tuina) uses the acupuncture channels, stimulating the points along them.

 Read about what happened to one psychologist as he investigated this, in Lawrence LeShan’s wonderful book.

 In Nanjing in 1982 a group of Western doctors, anaesthetists, dentists, acupuncturists, and others watched an old man of 90 who’d been working for many years as the Professor (of what we’d have to call ‘Healing’), put his hand close to (but not touching) one of our colleague’s backs as he sat in a chair.

 As the Professor moved his hand backwards and forwards, my colleague swayed back and forth (still without being touched by the Professor’s hand behind him or even knowing it was there.)

 What was amazing however, wasn’t just that, but this: sitting in front of our colleague, facing away from both our colleague and the professor, was another of our colleagues.
 As the Professor’s hand moved forwards and backwards, not only did the first colleague swayed forth and back, but so did the second, in front.

-Another curious thing was that because neither knew nor could see what the Professor was doing, they couldn't understand why the rest of us, watching, were laughing in amazement.
-And they didn't know they were swaying back and forth until we told them later.
+Another curious thing was that because neither knew nor could see what the Professor was doing, they couldn’t understand why the rest of us, watching, were laughing in amazement.
+And they didn’t realise they were swaying back and forth until we told them, later on.

 Now you ask, were robust scientific double-blind randomised placebo controlled tests done on humans to prove this?
 Sorry.
 We didn’t know we’d need them, so we just sat there boggling.